 The revenue is the key indicator of the business strength and market position.
 CARE Ratings positively views the entities with large scale of operations reflecting greater market share, higher bargaining and purchasing power.
-CARE Ratings also analyses whether the company falls into Tier I auto component manufacturer or Tier II auto component manufacturer.
-Tier I companies supply components directly to OEM while Tier II companies do not directly supply to OEM and are the key suppliers to Tier-I companies.
-Tier I companies reflects higher profitability, receive special treatment from OEMs and considered superior over Tier II companies.
+A strong market position is a reflection of strength of its relationship with OEMs and a key driver of operational flexibility.
+CARE Ratings also analyses whether the company falls into Tier I auto component manufacturer or Tier II or III auto component manufacturer.
+Tier I companies supply components directly to OEM, while Tier II companies do not directly supply to OEM and are the key suppliers of sub-system components to Tier-I companies.
+Similarly, Tier III component manufacturers are suppliers to Tier II companies.
+On account of direct relationship with OEMs and higher degree of inter-dependence for supply of components in addition to being engaged at product development stage, Tier I companies enjoy higher profitability and are considered superior over Tier II and III companies.

+ii.
 Product profile:

-The auto ancillary industry produces a wide variety of products ranging from technology intensive and critical products like engines and fuel systems to simple products like sheet metal parts etc. Complexity, technology, and time taken for development etc. are some of the factors that determine the importance of the auto ancillary company to the OEM and the strength of the relationship.

-In terms of product segments, manufacturers of most critical components which require high level of precision and 'quality adherence accounts for 31% of auto component industry.
-This segment includes engine components such as pistons, piston rings, engine values, crank shafts etc. and axles.
-Other non-critical components includes transmission and steering parts (19% of auto component market), body and chassis segment (12%), suspension and braking component (12%), equipment segment (10%) and electrical components segment (10%).
-The steering system industry is technology and capital-intensive in nature that acts as an entry barrier, especially for smaller players and the unorganized segment.
-Manufacturing axles too is capital and technology-intensive business, with axle being one of the critical components.
-Designing and offering axles to meet exact engine specifications is one of the key success factors of axle manufacturers.
-On the other hand, braking system is not very technology-intensive.
+The auto ancillary industry produces a wide variety of products ranging from technology-intensive and critical products like engines and fuel systems to simple products like sheet metal parts, etc. Complexity, technology, and time taken for development, etc., are some of the factors that determine the importance of the auto ancillary company to the OEM and the strength of the relationship.
+In terms of product segments, manufacturers of most critical engine components which require high level of precision and quality adherence account for 26% of the auto component industry.
+This segment includes components such as pistons, piston rings, engine valves, crank shafts, etc. Other components include transmission and steering parts (13% of auto component market), body and chassis segment (14%), suspension and braking component (16%) and electrical components segment (12%).
+The drive transmission and steering system, for instance, is technology and capital-intensive in nature that acts as an entry barrier, especially for smaller players and the unorganized segment.
+On the other hand, body parts and chassis segment or braking system is not very technology-intensive.

-The more critical, complex and technology intensive the product is, higher is the extent of coordination called for between the auto ancillary and the OEM and higher is the pricing power enjoyed by the ancillary.
-Typically products like pistons, crankshafts and fuel injection systems are crucial and technologically intensive products and require high level of co-ordination between the OEM and the auto ancillary company at the time of development.
-Further, companies manufacturing technologically intensive products face lesser substitution risk as the technology acts as an entry barrier.
+The more critical, complex and technology-intensive the product is, higher is the extent of coordination called for between the auto ancillary and the OEM, and higher is the pricing power enjoyed by the ancillary.
+Typically, products like pistons, crankshafts and fuel injection systems are crucial and technology-intensive products and require high level of co-ordination between the OEM and the auto ancillary company at the time of development.
+Furthermore, companies manufacturing technologically-intensive products face lesser substitution risk as the technology acts as an entry barrier.
 Thus, companies with a strong in-house R&D team or access to new technology or foreign technical collaborators / parent and producing products in the higher end of the value chain are viewed favorably.